-* consent culture – embodied spirituality – words and story *
+* anti-violence – consent culture – embodied spirituality – words and story *

-I am a genderqueer writer, storyteller, and teacher who lives with my family on Catawba, Eno, and Shakori lands in what is now part of the southeastern United States.
-My work brings together my research interests of gender, sexuality, consent, relationships, trauma, healing, spirituality, theology, ritual, storytelling, social justice, and energy work.
-I appreciate working within each of these foci; the areas of overlap are where my heart opens most and loving brilliance pours out.
+I am a genderqueer nonprofit wonk, writer, storyteller, and teacher who lives with my family on Catawba, Eno, and Shakori lands in what is now part of the southeastern United States.
+My work brings together my research interests of gender, sexuality, consent, relationships, trauma, healing, spirituality, theology, ritual, storytelling, social justice, and healing.
+I appreciate working within each of these foci (though I currently make my living in the nonprofit wonk focus); the areas of overlap are where my heart opens most and loving brilliance pours out.
 I am a survivor of multiple forms of violence and trauma.

 In my free time, I spin fire.